azuline/rose/docs/VIRTUAL_FILESYSTEM.md

 Rosé also exposes all cover art under the filename `cover.{ext}`, regardless of the filename in the source directory.

-# New Releases

-Rosé supports flagging releases as "NEW" and making that evident in the virtual directory name.
-NEW releases have their virtual directory name prefixed with `{NEW}`.

-By default, Rosé flags releases as new when they are first imported.

-"New"-ness has no effects besides prefixing the directory name with `{NEW}` and adding the release to the `2.
-Releases - New` top-level directory.
-"New"-ness is designed for you, the human operator, to edit manually.

-Rosé tracks "new"-ness within a release's `.rose.{uuid}.toml` file.
-See [Architecture](./ARCHITECTURE.md) for more information about this file.

 # Hiding Artists, Genres, and Labels